"Globally, the numbers of people living with dementia will increase from 50m in 2018 to 152m in 2050, a 204% increase."

 What is it?
 A disease that causes dementia and becomes more common with increasing age, with most people developing the disease being over 65.
 However, it is also possible in rare cases for people under the age of 65 to develop Alzheimer's.
 Alzheimer's is the most common disease to cause dementia and accounts for 2/3 of dementia cases in older people.
 It is a progressive disease meaning that it can take years for a person to develop symptoms.

 What causes it?
 Alzheimer's develops when changes happen in the brain, more so than those associated with usual ageing.
 The build-up of two proteins, amyloid & tau, is the leading change.
 The progressive nerve damage caused by the build-up of these proteins in the brain leads to the symptoms of Alzheimer's.

 What are the signs?
 The very first signs are likely to be slight memory problems.
-Yet as the disease gradually progresses, a person may experience disorientation in familiar surroundings, speech & language difficulties, personality changes, hallucinations and trouble with their mobility.
+Yet as the disease gradually progresses, a person may experience disorientation in familiar surroundings, speech & language difficulties, personality changes, incontinence, hallucinations and trouble with their mobility.
 "51% of people don't know Alzheimer's starts decades before any symptoms emerge." according to Alzheimer's Research UK.